-- a) The proposed building type and style when considered in relation to existing buildings in the surrounding area and how it creates a sense of unity within the area which it is situated; - b) Relationship of the development to the existing road and street layout; - c) The materials and colours used and how they relate to the prevailing materials and colours in the area within which the development is situated: - d) Building height, scale and rooflines sympathetic to the local setting; - e) When considered within the existing local context relationship of building to plot size, spacing of buildings and retention of exiting gardens; - f) How the development interfaces with and respects listed buildings and non-designated heritage assets, landmark buildings, classical set pieces, parks and gardens, watercourses and the canal; - g) Retention or enhancement of gardens, open spaces, trees and, where possible, inclusion of new tree planting; - h) Retention, restoration and reinstatement of period details e.g. decoration, ornamentation, ironwork; - i) Retention and creation of off-street car parking; - j) Retention and reinstatement of shopfronts in accordance with Policy RLS21 of this plan; - k) Use of hard and soft landscaping and suitable boundary treatments when considered in relation to the surrounding local context; - I) Protection of key groupings of buildings; - m) Proper evaluation of any remains of archaeological value, including field evaluation where existing information is absent, prior to the determination of any planning application; - n) Protection of key views especially of landmark buildings, classical set pieces, parks and gardens, bridges, the rivers and canal and at key gateways and along key thoroughfares; and - o) How the development seeks to establish and reinforce links with the town's historic past such as the spa town history, railway and canal.
+- a) The proposed building type, style, materials and colours in relation to the character area in which it is located and its distinguishing features; - b) The relationship of the proposed layout to the existing road pattern, plot sizes, and the balance between buildings and garden spaces; - c) Building height, scale and rooflines sympathetic to the local setting; - d) How the development interfaces with and respects the significance listed buildings and non-designated heritage assets, landmark buildings, classical set pieces, parks and gardens, watercourses and the canal: - e) Retention or enhancement of gardens, open spaces, trees and, where possible, inclusion of new tree planting; - f) Retention, restoration and reinstatement of period details e.g. decoration, ornamentation, ironwork; - g) Retention and creation of off-street car parking; - h) Retention and reinstatement of shopfronts in accordance with Policy RLS17 of this plan; - i) Use of hard and soft landscaping and suitable boundary treatments when considered in relation to the surrounding local context; - j) Protection of key groupings of buildings as identified in the Conservation Area Assessment; - k) Appropriate assessment of any remains of archaeological value, including field evaluation where existing information is absent; - Protection of key views especially of landmark buildings, classical set pieces, parks and gardens, bridges, the rivers and canal and at key gateways and along key thoroughfares, all as identified in the Conservation Area Assessment; and - m)Identifying and reinforcing any links with the town's historic past, such as the spa town, railway and canal legacies.